Skip to main content

 Only non-commercial organizations, associations, initiatives, and foundations registered and active in the Republic of Armenia are eligible for participation in this program.
 Individuals and government, quasi-government, or commercial agencies and bodies are not eligible for funding.

-The selection decisions will be made by mid-November 2022.
+The preferred project start date is late October/early November.
+The selection decisions will be made by early October 2024.
 Freedom House intends to fund projects as soon as decisions are made, and documentation is prepared.
+The documentation preparation usually takes 1-2 months.
 Freedom House and the successful organization(s) will enter into a partnership agreement and following execution of this agreement, the organization will receive the funds.

 • Applications will be accepted until the closing date noted above.